- Director: Roman Polanski

 Maybe some people can talk about Roman Polanski’s movies and the things that have happened in his own life as two separate things, but I am not one of those people.
 We’ll talk about the actual movie Chinatown, I promise, but I have to deal with this first, and the story of that movie, while totally separate from Polanski’s own, is also bound up in it.
 Polanski is, indisputably, a master director, who has deserved all the accolades he has received over his long career.
 I don’t think any director could have made Chinatown, a genre exercise if ever there was one, feel so natural and have such real emotion.

 Polanski grew up Jewish in Poland, and lost his mother when she was murdered in Auschwitz.
 He is believed to have based the iconic 1930s look of Faye Dunaway’s character in Chinatown on his memories of her.
 Chinatown was also Polanski’s first movie made back in Hollywood after the brutal 1969 murder of his pregnant wife, Sharon Tate, along with four friends at his home by members of the “Manson Family.”
 It was also on this movie that Polanski met and became friends with Jack Nicholson.
-It would be at Nicholson’s home (while the actor was not home) in 1977 that the events would take place leading to Polanski’s conviction for drugging and raping a 13-year-old girl.
+It would be at Nicholson’s home (while the actor was out of town) in 1977 that the events would take place leading to Polanski’s conviction for drugging and raping a 13-year-old girl.

 Polanski eventually pled guilty to the “lesser charge” of “unlawful sex with a minor,” but fled to France before sentencing after he learned that the Judge intended to reject his plea deal and sentence him to 50 years in prison.
 Much emphasis has been placed on this alleged injustice over the ensuing decades, particularly in movie circles where support for Polanski has remained nearly unanimous until very recently.
 Polanski would be awarded the 2003 Best Director Oscar for The Pianist (he did not attend the ceremony due to not being able to enter the US without being arrested), and receive a standing ovation in absentia.
 But I think it’s important to point out that Polanski has never denied having sex with a 13-year-old girl.
 It’s just that he’s always insisted that she consented.
 Well, I’m sorry, but that’s still rape.
 I would also point out that several more women have accused him of assaulting them when they were underage over the years.
 And maybe the movie industry’s “I know him, he’s cool,” myopia is finally breaking down in the age of “Me Too.”
 Polanski latest film, J’accuse (a period piece about the Dreyfus Affair), swept the Cesar Awards (the French equivalent of the Oscars) last year, but rather than receiving ovations, several prominent members of the French film industry walked out, while the venue was ringed with protestors.